Visitors intending to reach the official website should click HERE

 The American Express Centurion Lounge is often considered the most exclusive at CLT, but the experience is not without criticism, mainly related to high demand.

-What Users Like About the Centurion Lounge:
+What People Like About the Centurion Lounge:

 - Favorable Comparison: Some consider it the “best AMEX lounge” or “better than Atlanta’s.”

-Areas for Improvement at the Centurion Lounge:
+Areas to Improve at the Centurion Lounge:

 - Maintenance and Cleanliness (Occasional): People putting their feet on furniture.